 NonFiction Magazines for Kids

 Click.
-The folks at Cricket publish (in my opinion) some of the best magazines for kids.
+The folks at Cricket Media publish (in my opinion) some of the best magazines for kids.
 Click is a science oriented publication for kids ages 3 and up.
-My older son was an early reader so he was reading Click independently by age 5, but I do have to read it aloud to my current 5 year old.
-The information, however, is well suited to younger kids.
 There are short articles of information as well as stories, all with plentiful illustrations.
 Reading is not passive and many pages ask kids to participate by asking questions.
 Each edition also includes a craft or game to cut out.

-Ask, a science magazine for kids ages 7 and up, is the next step up from Click.
-I’m quite impressed with the thoughtfulness of the material.
-I learn quite a bit myself!
+Ask, a science magazine from Cricket Media, for kids ages 7 and up, is the next step up from Click.
+I'm quite impressed with the thoughtfulness of the material.
 Each edition has a central theme and includes short facts along with more in-depth articles.
 My 9 year old loves this magazine and always reads it cover to cover.
-No doubt he will soon be moving on to Odyssey, their science magazine for kids 10 and up.

 Ranger Rick was one of the few magazines I got as a kid.
 Yes!
-It’s been around that long!
-It’s my favorite magazine about wildlife.
-My kids used to get this magazine (it was a gift and the subscription ran out… boo) and one of the things I liked about it was that it could be enjoyed by kids of different ages.
-For preschoolers you can go with Ranger Rick Jr. (which was called “Your Big Backyard” back when we subscribed to it).
+It's been around that long!
+It's my favorite magazine about wildlife.
+For preschoolers you can go with Ranger Rick Jr.

-We’ve never subscribed to National Geographic Little Kids, but others have recommended it.
-It has games and activities to keep kids engaged, as well as information presented in stories and very short format “articles”.
+We've never subscribed to National Geographic Little Kids, but others have recommended it.
+It has games and activities to keep kids engaged, as well as information presented in stories and very short format articles.
 For ages 3-6.
-I understand the NG magazine for older kids does include advertising, should you wish to avoid that (like I do).

 Fiction Magazines for Kids